-- 4.5 Following the UK's exit from the EU, the 2005 Directives will no longer apply to social workers and social care managers in the UK.
-The domestic legislation implementing the Directive will therefore not operate effectively after exit day. - 4.6 In the event of no deal, after exit day, individuals with EEA and Swiss qualifications may seek recognition of their qualifications through the existing international registration system of Social Care Wales (SCW), the social care workforce regulator in Wales. - 4.7 As is currently the case for international applicants, EEA and Swiss qualifications will be assessed against the equivalent UK qualification standards for social care professionals, and if they are found to be comparable, SCW will be required to recognise the qualification, with no additional tests to an applicant's practical skills.
+- 4.5 Following the UK's exit from the EU, the 2005 Directive will no longer apply to social workers and social care managers in the UK.
+The domestic legislation implementing the Directive, namely the 2015 Regulations, will therefore not operate effectively after exit day.
+The provisions within the 2016 Act which rely on the mutual recognition arrangements under the 2015 Regulations will also be inoperable after exit day. - 4.6 After exit day, in the event of no deal, individuals with EEA and Swiss qualifications who are already registered with Social Care Wales (SCW), the social care workforce regulator in Wales, will have their registration maintained.
+New applicants will be able to seek recognition of their EEA and Swiss qualifications through the existing international registration system of SCW. - 4.7 As is currently the case for international applicants, EEA and Swiss qualifications will be assessed against the equivalent UK qualification standards for social care professionals, and if they are found to be comparable, SCW will be required to recognise the qualification, with no additional tests to an applicant's practical skills.
 SCW will still be able check an applicant's language skills and whether there are concerns about their fitness to be registered.
-In cases where a qualification is not comparable,

-SCW will have discretion as to how it proceeds with the recognition process.
+In cases where a qualification is not comparable, SCW will have discretion as to how it proceeds with the recognition process.
 There will be no obligation to offer compensatory measures where a qualification is not comparable to the UK qualification standard, as was previously the case under the 2005 Directive.